seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

 outside every branch clause in the section, and the same section's claim about `main.yml`'s `paths-ignore` is corrected: TZ-23 replaced that filter with a two-path allow-list, so nothing unnamed can start the bot at all.
+**v18 re-derives §4b step 2 for a checkout that is not `main`, and puts the push destination into the push command.** The audit of 02.09 found an analysis run executing inside a harness worktree whose branch has no upstream.
+It brought the tree to `origin/main` by ff-only merge, which is exactly right, and then had to argue in its own log against a clause reading «an analysis run never starts from a branch» — written when the only environment was a plain clone.
+The clause named a checkout where it meant a tree, and a rule a correct run must explain itself out of is a rule a wrong run will explain itself out of too.
+Step 2 now states the two facts it was always about, and step 8 pushes with an explicit refspec, so where the commit lands no longer depends on where the run is standing — which matters precisely because inv.
+54 forbids the day log from reporting its own push, and that run's landing place could not be established from its record at all.
 Every clause below that did not name a role in v8 governs the implementation role and continues to do so unchanged; the analyst role is granted only where this file says so explicitly, and is otherwise bound by the same hard